-St Patrick's University Hospital, as an MHC-approved centre, provides care and treatment for involuntary service users in a way that is;
+St Patrick's University Hospital, as a Mental Health Commission approved centre, provides care and treatment for involuntary service users in a way that is;

 - Respectful of the service user’s dignity, ability to consent, right to freedom and his or her best interests

-The purpose of this guidance is to assist GPs to accurately complete relevant MHC forms the first time.
+The purpose of this guidance is to assist GPs to accurately complete relevant Mental Health Commission forms the first time.
 By avoiding form completion errors, time can be saved in not having to repeat the process.

 GP guidelines for referring involuntary admission

-- The GP ensures that the relevant Application Form 1- 4, Recommendation Form 5 and Recommendation for Involuntary Admission Referral Form are completed correctly.
+- The GP ensures that the relevant Application Form 1- 4, Recommendation Form 5 and the St. Patrick’s Mental Health Services Referral Form are completed correctly.

 - The GP needs to fax St Patrick's University Hospital the relevant forms at 01 249 3609 prior to the service user's arrival.